 Together, TPACK, UDL, and SID create a robust framework that helps educators design and deliver blanaced instruction that is both effective and inclusive, leveraging technology to meet diverse learning needs

+Technology is NOT the Thing, It provides Opportunities.
 Technology is the Thing that gets you to the Thing.
+Dr. Zeitz

 An important point TPACK emphasizes is that Technology, Content, and Pedagogy are equally vital, with each offering an essential "piece of the puzzle" that together leads to Successful Learning.